About Us

 In 2018, Erin graduated from Mount Holyoke College, a historically all-women’s college located in South Hadley, MA, with a Bachelor of Arts in Gender Studies, in addition to a Five College Certificate, Queer, Trans, and Sexuality Studies.

-Beth Siegling, Karo Ska, and Maggie Donovan
+Beth Siegling, Karo Ska, Maggie Donovan, Riss Myung, Joanne Kirves, and Jen Young

-L to R: Maggie, Donna, Karo, and Beth
+L to R: Maggie, Donna, Karo, Beth

 Karo Ska (she/they) is a South Asian and Eastern European gender-fluid poet living on unceded Tongva land.
 Their writing focuses on identity, mental health, survivorship, and the intersections of trauma and politics.
 They have been published in Dryland Literary Journal, Ayaskala Magazine, Cultural Daily, Sobotka Literary Journal, Marías at Sampaguitas, among others.
 They are a 3-time 2020 Pushcart Prize nominee, a 2021 Cal Arts Artist Fellow, and were a 2020 semi-finalist in the Jack Grapes Poetry Prize.
 Their first full-length collection, loving my salt-drenched bones was released in February 2022 through World Stage Press.
 For updates, follow them on instagram @karoo_skaa or check out their website karoska.com.